porzell/PTest/README.md

 PTest allows you to quickly add unit tests to your project without the need for compiling and linking a separate testing library (like gtest).

-At ~230 LOC, PicoTest is absolutely tiny, but still can get the job done.
+PicoTest is absolutely tiny at ~340 LoC, but still can get the job done.

 ## So, how do I use this thing?
 Easy!
 First off you gotta make a test case.
 That'll look like this: